thermalogic/PyRankine/README.md

 ### The Data File of the Example Cycle

-The json file is used to representate the example cycle's flowsheet and data
+The json file is used to represent the example cycle's flowsheet and data

 * [The Json file of the example cycle's flowsheet and data](./SimRankine/jsonmodel/N600.json)